mpv-player/mpv/DOCS/man/mpv.rst

 F9
     Show the list of audio and subtitle streams.

+Ctrl+v
+    Append the file or URL in the clipboard to the playlist.
+If nothing is currently playing, it is played immediately.
+Only works on platforms that support the ``clipboard`` property.

 i and I
     Show/toggle an overlay displaying statistics about the currently playing file such as codec, framerate, number of dropped frames and so on.
 See